alekseikondratenko/Data-Science-portfolio/README.md

-# Data-Science-portfolio
+# Data-Science-projects (simple)
 This is a set of simple Data Science experiments that consists of guided projects that I developed during "Data Scientist in Python path" from Dataquest, which I have recently finished.
-I tried to personalise each project by getting additional insights of the given data, plotting unique and self-explainable graphs, or investigating different Machine Learning algorithms.
+I tried to personalise each project by getting additional insights into the given data, plotting unique and self-explainable graphs, or investigating different Machine Learning algorithms.

 ### My Data Science projects: